melindading/HOA-Utilities-Splitter/README.md

 ### Phase 0: Exploring Options

-Before settling on the Claude approach, I explored  AI assisted vibe-coding web app sites such as Bolt.new that could generate full-stack applications.
+Before settling on the Claude approach, I explored  AI assisted vibe-coding web app sites such as Bolt.new that could generate a full-stack applications.
 However, these came with complications I didn't want such as:
 - **Deployment Hassle**: Would need to host the app somewhere, manage servers, deal with uptime
 - **Security Concerns**: Uploading financial documents (utility bills) to a third-party server felt risky
 - **Overkill**: These tools were designed for complex applications, not simple utility scripts